davidmeadejr/github-curriculum-vitae/README.md

   * Where I built 8 components along with 6 screens and routing to handle the user flow using React Native and JavaScript.

 * Developed language agnostic programming expertise building CRUD apps where I wrote TDD code with JavaScript, Ruby and Java.
-* Wrote algorthimic programs in JavaScript in addtion to creating frameworks to time and compare their efficiency.
+* Wrote algorthimic programs in: JavaScript, TypeScript, Solidity and Rust in addtion to creating frameworks to time and compare their efficiency.
-  * As a result, developing proficiency in algorithmic complexity.
+  * As a result, developing proficiency in time complexity.

 ### 🌐 Flooz Inc.
 ***Mar 2022 - Jun 2022 (3 months)***\